Arlanthir/notes/devices/RaspberryPi.md

 Launch the `RetroPie` "emulator".
 Select `Bluetooth` > `Register and Connect to Bluetooth Device`.
 Once successfully paired, exit the Bluetooth menu.

-Using the RetroArch RGUI (Hotkey + X?) you can configure the Gamepad to use Analog stick to D-Pad in the emulators of your choosing.
+Using the RetroArch RGUI (Hotkey + Y) you can configure the Gamepad to use Analog stick to D-Pad in the emulators of your choosing.
 Save the Core Remap afterwards.
 To change it for a single game, save the Game Remap instead.

+You can also configure the device to register as Dualshock in the PSX emulator, and enable rumble.
+Again, save the Core Remap file afterwards.
+Some PSX games stop getting input because they don't support Dualshock controllers, so select the Standard controller in those and save it as a Game Remap file.

 ### ROMS